The question: How can I get a job done faster and make more money?

 Thanks for reaching out to me.
 Assuming the carpets weren’t trashed or the rooms huge 5.5 hours does seem a bit slow for a job like you describe.
 That is only around 50 bucks gross per hour!
 Which is “barely OK” for an owner-operator with limited expenses but you’ll never be able to build a Critical Mass Business that will run without you grossing those numbers!

-I know you have a brand-new and very powerful truck mount.
-(That’s how you qualified for a free seat at SFS: Business Transformation!)
+I know you have a brand-new truck mount.
+(That’s how you qualified for your upcoming free seat at SFS: Business Transformation!)
 So analyze your typical job.
 Where do YOU think you are “burning time”?
 Where can YOU speed up production?
 Remember when you pick your slowest step and make it more efficient you speed up production on the entire job!
 For example…

 #1 Set-up.
 Can you cut the number of trips you make to the vans.
 Check out this “back pack idea” HERE.
 (Lots of my SFS members tell they save 3 or 4 trips per job with this concept!)
 Or even better why not develop a written set-up sheet detailing out the order of what you bring in on each trip?
 I know you (for now) are working solo.
 But go ahead and download this free Residential Set-up List for two techs HERE.